zhanglinqi/zhanglinqi.github.io/research.md

 ["Who is Most Affected by Soda Taxes?
 Evidence from Purchases At-Home and Away-From-Home"](https://zhanglinqi.github.io/assets/pdf/soda_tax_Linqi_Zhang.pdf) [[SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4953476)], with [Xirong Lin](http://www.xirong-lin.com).
-*Revision Requested, Journal of Health Economics*
+*Revised and Resubmitted, Journal of Health Economics*
 <details>
 <summary><u>Abstract</u></summary>
 <p> Using a novel dataset that includes at-home and away-from-home food purchases, we study who is affected by soda taxes.
 We nonparametrically estimate a random coefficient nested logit model to exploit the rich heterogeneity in preferences and price elasticities across households, including SNAP participants and non-SNAP-participant poor.
 By simulating its impacts, we find that soda taxes are less effective away-from-home while more effective at-home, especially by targeting the total sugar intake of the poor, those with high total dietary sugar, and households without children.
 Our results suggest that ignoring either segment can lead to biased policy implications.